| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 sequence.
 This is analogous to using ‘,@’ in the backquote construct.

-For example, to specify a list whose first element must be baz
+For example, to specify a list whose first element must be baz and

-whose remaining arguments should be zero or more of foo
+whose remaining arguments should be zero or more of foo and

-, use this customization type:
+bar, use this customization type:

 (list (const baz) (set :inline t (const foo) (const bar))) |

-This matches values such as (baz)
+This matches values such as (baz), (baz foo), (baz bar)

-and (baz foo bar)
+and (baz foo bar).

-When the element-type is a choice
+When the element-type is a choice, you use :inline not in the

-itself, but in (some of) the alternatives of the
+choice itself, but in (some of) the alternatives of the

-.
+choice.
 For example, to match a list which must start with a file

-name, followed either by the symbol t
+name, followed either by the symbol t or two strings, use this

 customization type: